uschpc/webportal-netlify-gatsby/src/user-guides/software/julia.md

 #### Installing a different version of Julia

-If you require a different version of Julia that is not currently installed on Discovery, please [submit a help ticket](/user-information/ticket-submission) and we will install it for you.
+If you require a different version of Julia that is not currently installed on CARC systems, please [submit a help ticket](/user-information/ticket-submission) and we will install it for you.

 Alternatively, you can install a different version of Julia inside your home directory from official binaries.
 The following steps show how to do this using Julia version 1.4.2 as an example.